IISweetHeartII/bugshot/backend/docs/PPT_OUTLINE.md

    - "We calculate SHA-256 hash of error type, file path, and line number."

 3. "What happens if notification fails?"
-   - "Notification failures are logged but don't affect the main error processing.
-We use async processing."
+   - "Notification failures are logged but do not affect the main error processing.
+We use asynchronous processing with Spring Async annotation, so the error is still saved to the database even if the notification fails."

+4. "How does priority scoring work?"
+   - "We use a weighted algorithm that considers page importance.
+Checkout pages have a 10x multiplier, login pages 8x, and homepage 5x.
+We also factor in error frequency and the number of affected users."

+5. "Why did you use inheritance for BaseEntity?"
+   - "To avoid code duplication.
+All entities need audit fields like createdAt, updatedAt, and id.
+By putting these in a BaseEntity superclass, we follow the DRY principle."